aleshaleksey/fansys23/skills.md

 - **Threshold**: Stealth roll vs "observe" threshold.
 (Can be opposed roll out of combat).
 - **Limitations**:
   - An entity cannot stealth in plain sight when observed and must generally have at least "heavy concealment" to stealth.
   - An entity attempting to maintain stealth must move at half speed or suffer penalties.
+It loses stealth it it attempts to run or sprint.
+  - An entity that has "stealthed" and makes a targeted attack or basic combat manoeuvre "breaks" stealth and reveals itself.
 - **Modifiers**: Most of the modifiers are on the observing side.
 However there are a couple:
   - Armour penalty (Dex rating) affects all Dex based skills, but is especially pertinent here.
   - Size modifier to "Evasion" also applies to stealth rolls (see "[Size rules](base-rules.md#size-rules)").